 When CMS-based websites became available, website owners started gaining control over aspects of their digital presence, such as the ability to add, edit, publish and manage their own content.

-(After CMS, website owners had more control of areas like content editing)
+(After Content Management Systems, website owners had more control of their content publishing)

-When choosing a CMS for your digital business, it’s important to remember that you are the one who needs to be in control.
-If you are a “tech dummy,” consider choosing a content management system designed for non-technical users.
-Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get things done.
+When choosing an online vehicle for your digital business, it’s important to remember that you are the one who needs to be in control.
+If you are a “tech dummy,” consider choosing a vehicle designed for non-technical users.
+Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get even the simplest of things done.

-WordPress Puts You In Control Of Your Websites
+A WordPress CMS Puts You In Control Of Your Websites

-WordPress puts you in complete control of your digital business presence …
+The WordPress CMS puts you 100% in charge of your online business presence …

-(The WordPress CMS puts you 100% in charge of your online business presence)
+(The WordPress CMS puts you in complete control of your digital presence)

-As explained in our WordPress Guide For Beginners, WordPress allows non-technical users to be in complete control of their digital business presence and makes the need to outsource most technical areas of your website management to technical experts optional.
+As we explain in our WordPress Guide For Beginners, WordPress allows non-technical users to be in control of their online business presence and makes the need to outsource most technical areas of your website management to technical experts optional.